Relintai/pandemonium_engine_docs/03_usage/17_performance/06_batching.md

 Game engines have to send a set of instructions to the GPU to tell the GPU what and where to draw.
-These instructions are sent using common instructions called :abbr:`APIs (Application Programming Interfaces)`.
+These instructions are sent using common instructions called APIs (Application Programming Interfaces).
 Examples of graphics APIs are OpenGL, OpenGL ES, and Vulkan.

 Different APIs incur different costs when drawing objects.
 OpenGL handles a lot